utilyre/uvim/README.md

 ## 💻 Plugin Development

-In case you do some Neovim plugin development, here's you would do it in this config
+In case you do some Neovim plugin development, here's how you would do it in this config

 1. Set `NVIM_DEV` environment variable to your project's directory.
 So if you keep the plugin you're working on at `~/Repos/mycoolplugin.nvim`, you